ll931217/ChroniBuild/README.md

 All contributions are welcome, just make a pull request of your changes, I will review the changes and merge it with the main code.

+I will provide a contribution guide further on in the development especially for localisation.

 ## Development

 ### Project setup